JakeSteam/blog-personal/_posts/2026-02-06-android-game-reviews-feb26.md

 ### Monetisation

 - There are banner adverts, but they can be disabled in exchange for losing 15% of income.
 This is a great trade-off, and lets users who would uninstall (me!) continue playing at a reduced speed.
 - Adverts can be watched for a 20 minute 2x multiplier, a reasonable rate.
-Additionally, due to the achievment tiers, watching more adverts actually increases the per advert benefit, with 200 advert watches in the bonus becoming permanent!
+Additionally, due to the achievement tiers, watching more adverts actually increases the per advert benefit, with 200 advert watches in the bonus becoming permanent!
 - All adverts can also be removed for £3.49 (~$5).

 These options are suitably varied, and I haven't felt pressured whatsoever to buy them yet (primarily since all adverts are optional).
 Personally I'd appreciate an additional in-app payment to permanently increase income or similar, as an extra incentive to spend some money, an action I'm currently unlikely to take due to lack of incentive.